mre/andygrunwald.github.io-1/content/post/your-connection-deserves-a-name.md

 If you are in control of the applications, assigning a name to each connected client wise can help to

 * lower the debugging pain and reduce the time to recover in an outage
-* collect usage/resource metrics from the perspective of the data store over each application
+* collect usage/resource metrics from the perspective of the datastore over each application

 ## What is a good connection name?

 In general, everything to identify who sends the request or query.
 Two quick suggestions:

-**If you control all applications and data stores**, choose the name of the application itself.
+**If you control all applications and datastores**, choose the name of the application itself.
 If the application opens several connections, add another identifier like a package or a class name.

-**If you don't own the data store or operate with an external service**, use the application name followed by some contact information.
+**If you don't own the datastore or operate with an external service**, use the application name followed by some contact information.
 In case of trouble, the operator will reach out.

 ## How to assign a name to a connection